rust-lang/rust/text/0000-ques-in-main.md

 This should be taught alongside the `?` operator and error handling in general.
-The stock `Termination` impls in libstd mean that simple programs that can fail don't need to do anything special:
+The stock `Termination` impls in libstd mean that simple programs that can fail don't need to do anything special.

 ``` rust
 fn main() -> Result<(), io::Error> {